nchevobbe/nicolaschevobbe.com/_posts/2019-01-17-webconsole-2018-retrospective.md

 ---

 <abbr title="Cross-origin resource sharing">CORS</abbr> is hard, and errors are legion.
-We rewrote some CORS error messages and added `Learn More` links next to it that point to MDN pages where you can get your head around what's going on.
+We rephrased some CORS error messages and added `Learn More` links next to them that point to MDN pages where you can get your head around what's going on.

 <figure>
   <img src="/images/posts_assets/2019-01-17/cors_learn_more.jpg" alt="Learn More link in CORS error messages">